-FAIRVIEW HEIGHTS, Ill. — A LongHorn Steakhouse in Fairview Heights announced it was closing for the rest of the day Wednesday and would stay closed through Thursday after St. Clair County health officials announced they were investigating a spike in severe food poisoning cases linked to the restaurant.
+FAIRVIEW HEIGHTS, Ill. — A packed LongHorn Steakhouse in Fairview Heights on Wednesday was quickly emptied and closed after St. Clair County health officials announced they were investigating a spike in severe food poisoning cases linked to the restaurant.

 "As of the afternoon of October 2, 2024, the health department has received 14 Shigella reports from people testing positive," the St. Clair County Health Department said in an emailed press release.
 "Twelve (12) of the positive individuals dined at the LongHorn establishment between September 21st and 22nd, 2024.
 Six (6) cases have been hospitalized."

 At the time, the manager was unsure whether the location would be forced to close as the investigation developed.
-As of 4:43 p.m.
-Wednesday night, a sign was placed on the restaurant's main entrance saying the location was closed for "cleaning and training."
-The restaurant was expected to reopen Friday.
+Late Wednesday afternoon, a sign was placed on the restaurant's main entrance saying the location was closed for "cleaning and training."
+LongHorn spokespeople told 5 On Your Side Thursday that the restaurant will voluntarily remain closed and did not share an estimated reopening date.

-Two of the infected patients, a couple from St. Clair County, reached out to 5 On Your Side and said they were both hospitalized days after eating at the restaurant.
+Two of the infected patients, a couple from St. Clair County, reached out to 5 On Your Side after eating at the restaurant on September 22nd and getting sick a few days later.
+One of them was violently ill and hospitalized for several days.

 "If you or a family member have eaten at the LongHorn Steakhouse located at 6115 North Illinois Street, Fairview Heights, Illinois from September 21st to present and developed diarrheal illness within 12 hours to four days after eating, please consult with your physician," the department said.